Thou shalt not take the name of the Lord thy God in vain: In the Reformed Churches

+In the Methodist Churches

+The Holiness Methodist publication The Satisfying Portion noted that in addition to the use of profanity, individuals take the name of the Lord in vain when they sing hymns and recite Scripture without recognition of the deep meaning of the same.

 In The Church of Jesus Christ of Latter-day Saints

 Members of the Church of Jesus Christ of Latter-day Saints believe in this commandment as written in Exodus 20.
 The commandment has been repeated in the LDS Scriptures such as the Book of Mormon and in Doctrine and Covenants.

 Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.